RAINBOW CHALK WALK

 Just like hopscotch, you'll want to use sidewalk chalk to draw a large rainbow on the ground outside.
 You can draw as many rainbows as you need to keep your kiddos engaged and not just sitting around.

-Make each color arc a little wider than their foot.
-Each color of the rainbow will act like a balance beam so your preschoolers will have to place one foot in front of the other.
+Each color of the rainbow will act like a balance beam so your preschoolers will have to place one foot in front of the other as they walk from one end to the other.

 Each preschooler gets their own turn "in the rainbow".
 When it's their turn have them: